Empiria/empiria.github.io/content/english/blog/anvil.md

 It also means our clients have contracts with Anvil to provide the hosting and support services that are needed to keep their applications running - leaving us free to concentrate on what we do best - building great applications.

 We don't have to be on call for anything unexpected - Anvil's support team are there to help with any issues that arise.
-Our clients know they can replace us with another developer if they need to - the application is built in a standard Python environment and the code is theirs to keep.
+Our clients know they can replace us with another developer if they need to - the application is built in a standard Python environment and the code is theirs to do with as they please.

 ## Conclusion
 We're very happy with Anvil and we're happy to recommend it to others.